MitHipster/andrew-mead-node-notes/README.md

 ### Installing

-After downloading or cloning the repo perform the following steps:
+After downloading or cloning the repository perform the following steps:

 Open the project folder at the root in your terminal and run `npm install` to download the dependencies needed for this project.